PAC Learning

 Research Material Statements

 No datasets are used in this interactive article.
 The data visualized within the game is either randomly generated or hardcoded in.
-You can view the source code for this article on its Github repository.
+You can view the source code for this article on OSF.
 Please see the software license below.

 About The Author